March 11, 2026 (1mo ago)

 No extra service to deploy.
 No new bill.
 It's part of the same binary that handles your deployments.

 TL;DR: Temps now includes a built-in AI Gateway that proxies OpenAI, Anthropic, Gemini, and Grok through one OpenAI-compatible endpoint.
 Track costs per model, per user, per conversation — with zero additional infrastructure.
-72% of enterprises are increasing AI spend in 2025 (Kong, 2025), and most have no idea where the money goes.
+According to Kong, 72% of enterprises are increasing AI spend in 2025, and most have no idea where the money goes.

-The cost of querying a GPT-3.5-level model dropped from $20 to $0.07 per million tokens in 18 months — a 280-fold reduction (Stanford HAI AI Index, 2025).
+According to the Stanford HAI AI Index, the cost of querying a GPT-3.5-level model dropped from $20 to $0.07 per million tokens in 18 months — a 280-fold reduction.
 Sounds cheap, right?
 But token costs aren't the problem anymore.
 Operational sprawl is.

 Here's what happens without a gateway: